 I remember reading about Frank Blake when he was Home Depot’s CEO.
 He routinely visited Home Depot stores around the country.
 I liked how he dealt with and addressed the problems he would encounter during his visits.
-His style and methods reminded me of something that I still believe is a key to good leadership.
+His style and methods reminded me of something I still believe is a key to good leadership.

 Frank Blake is obviously a “systems thinker,” and he led like a systems thinker.

-It’s one thing to say you’re a systems thinker; it’s another thing actually to lead like one.
+It’s one thing to say you’re a systems thinker; it’s another thing to lead like one.
 During his visits, Frank would never make “store-related” comments.
 He chose, rather, to focus on the big picture (systems issues).

 This is a sage strategy for pastors and other church leaders to remember.
 It is common to react emotionally to a problem instead of asking, “How is our system broken, and what needs to be fixed?”
 In my experience, nearly 100% of the time, the problem is a systems issue, not a people issue.
 Either way, reacting emotionally seldom helps.